Fletcher CEO Ross Taylor in Sydney for months, now under quarantine in Rotorua

-The head of New Zealand's biggest building business and the highest-paid chief executive has been marking off his days with a red X on the wall of a hotel room where he has been in quarantine isolation for nearly two weeks.
+The head of New Zealand's biggest building business has been marking off his days with a red X on the wall of a hotel room where he has been in quarantine isolation for nearly two weeks.

 Ross Taylor, Fletcher Building chief executive, said today: "I've got a ceremony every morning where I do my workout, have a cup of tea and I've got my little chart on the wall and I cross off each day.
 It was pretty grim at the start," he said of the chart without a single red X.